 Survey Administration Periods

-Institutions may select either a single administration or a longitudinal administration of the HEDS Research Practices Survey.
-The following two sections outline the 2013–2014 schedule for the single and longitudinal administrations of the survey.
+Institutions may select either a single or a longitudinal administration of the HEDS Research Practices Survey.
+The 2014–2015 schedule for the single and longitudinal administrations of the survey is listed below:

 |Single administration periods||Students surveyed||Purpose||Administration duration||Earliest possible start date||Must be completed by|

 Institutions can opt to conduct a single administration of the HEDS Research Practices Survey outside of these standard administration periods.
 For example, institutions may choose to administer the survey to sophomores in their spring term or to seniors in their fall term.
-However, because of a lack of comparable data for these nonstandard administration periods, we will only develop reports and the more extensive versions of our data files for institutions that follow the standard single administration periods described above.
+However, because we do not have comparable data for these nonstandard administration periods, we will only develop reports and the more extensive versions of our data files for institutions that follow the standard single administration periods described above.
 Institutions that opt to administer the survey outside of our standard administration periods: